Vindasu/car-squared/README.md

 ### Sales and Services

 The sales and service microservices are centered around their Sale and Appointment models respectively.
 A sale can be made with a salesperson, customer, and automobile and can be referenced in either the Sales List or the Sales History List the latter of which can use the employee name to sort.
-An appointment can be made with a technician, a customer (and their reason/date), and an automobile.
+An appointment can be made with a technician and an automobile.
 If their automobile is present in the inventory model, they receive a "VIP" state.
 They can be sorted by a VIN search function.
 The inventory model was also integrated with Pexels API to populate the inventory with images of the make and model of your car for convenience.

 ## Service microservice